Berridale: History

 Berridale is also home to one of the largest collections of heavy machinery and associated equipment salvaged from construction of the Snowy Mountains Scheme.
-The items include dozers, graders, scrapers, dumpers, loaders, tournapulls, trucks, snow equipment and numerous other pieces, from well known makers such as International, Euclid, LeTourneau Westinghouse, Allis Chalmers, Caterpillar, Thornycroft, Leyland, and others and numbers in excess of 100 pieces.
+The items include dozers, graders, scrapers, dumpers, loaders, tournapulls, trucks, snow equipment and numerous other pieces, from well known makers such as Allis-Chalmers, Caterpillar, International, Euclid, LeTourneau Technologies, Leyland, Thornycroft and others and numbers in excess of 100 pieces.
 A museum is planned for future construction to display the items.

 In recent decades, Berridale has developed a tourism industry based on its location en route to the NSW snow fields.
-John Howard was staying in Berridale in September 1985 on a family ski holiday when Andrew Peacock announced that he would call a Party Room meeting to replace him as Deputy Leader of the Liberal Party.
-When Howard was re-elected as Deputy Leader on 5 September, Peacock was in an untenable position and resigned with Howard becoming leader of the Liberal Party and the Leader of the Opposition.
+John Howard was staying in Berridale in September 1985 on a family ski holiday when Andrew Peacock announced that he would call a party room meeting to replace him as Deputy Leader of the Liberal Party.
+When Howard was re-elected as Deputy Leader on 5 September, Peacock was in an untenable position and resigned with Howard becoming Leader of the Liberal Party and the Leader of the Opposition.

 Climate and geography

-Berridale features an oceanic climate (Cfb); climate data sourced from nearby Cooma Airport—at similar elevation and position to Berridale itself.
+Berridale features an oceanic climate (Cfb); climate data sourced from nearby Cooma-Snowy Mountains Airport at similar elevation and position to Berridale itself.
 Snowfall is common, but generally light and often melts quickly due to the westerly foehn winds.
 Berridale's climate is relatively dry as the town is located in a rainshadow on the Monaro, sandwiched between the Snowy Mountains and the coastal ranges.

 The land surrounding the town is a combination of cleared farmland and lightly wooded bush.
 There are granite boulders located south through west of the town on the roads to both Jindabyne and Dalgety.
 This granite was crystallised as a large mass from magma 400 million years ago miles from the Earth's surface and was gradually eroded and uplifted to its current position.
 The hills immediately to the north of the town have less granite.
 There are, however, a few small areas of shale.